|The Frankfurt-Tipp rating:|

 |Production country:||Japan 2018|

-Ach, what beautiful years were those when Kun's parents took full care of the boy.
-He had all the attention of his parents and all their love.
-But that's the end after 4 years.
-Kun's little sister Mirai is born and suddenly everything revolves around her.
+Ah, what wonderful years those were, with Kun's parents taking full care of the boy.
+All his parents' attention and all their love belonged to him.
+But this is over after 4 years.
+Kun's sister Mirai is born and suddenly everything revolves around her.
 Kun is desperate and angry.
-More and more he withdraws from his family and suddenly ends up in a fantastic world beyond time and space - a world that lets him see his family with completely different eyes…
+More and more he withdraws from his family and suddenly lands in a fantastic world beyond time and space - a world that makes him see his family with completely different eyes.

-In the course of the story, the imaginative dream sequences take up more and more space.
-At first, you wonder what it's all about.
-It's a bit weird what Hosoda brings to the screen here, but it's also fascinating and extremely captivating.
-At some point it finally reveals what the whole thing is all about.
-And now at the latest it becomes clear: the fears of children and the search for one's own place in the family were rarely portrayed in such a playful, imaginative and realistic way.
+As the story progresses, the imaginative dream sequences take over more and more.
+At first, you wonder what the point of it all is.
+It's a bit weird what Hosoda brings to the screen here, but it's also intriguing and extremely involving.
+At some point, it finally reveals what the whole thing is aiming at.
+And at this point, at the latest, it becomes clear: children's fears and the search for their own place in the family have rarely been portrayed in such a playful, imaginative and true-to-life way.

 An article by Frankfurt-Tipp